cloudflare/cloudflare-docs/content/version-management/_partials/_product-limitations.md

 {{</details>}}

 {{<details header="Cache">}}
-- [Cache](/workers/runtime-apis/cache/) settings are versioned, but cache keys are not.
+- [Cache](/workers/runtime-apis/cache/) configurations are versioned, but cache keys are not.
 - Caching a new URL on staging would cache it for production as well.
 - Purging cache on staging would purge it on production too.
 - Promoting a new version to production would wipe all exiting cache.